Smarp/v1/README.md

-# v1
+### Public documentation of version 1 of API

-Documentation of version 1 of API
+That documentation contains all supported endpoints, components structures and authorizations method